Kanban — a complete beginner’s guide.

 What is Kanban?

-Kanban is an approach to project management that breaks down the steps of a repetitive process into clear stages.
+Kanban is an Agile framework with a visualized workflow that is especially popular in software development.
 Within the Kanban framework, tasks visually move through various stages of progress on a communal Kanban board.
 Whenever a team member looks at the board, they have full visibility into the status of every piece of work.

 The goal of Kanban is to identify potential bottlenecks early and to get team members aligned at every stage of the process.
 Kanban enables teams to fix issues quickly and operate cost effectively.
 Kanban is most often associated with software development, but the Kanban methodology can be applied to virtually any type of work that follows a repeatable process.

-Onho’s implementation of Kanban caused Toyota sales to skyrocket, and the company is still considered a premier auto manufacturer today.
 Ohno’s work inspired engineer David Anderson to adapt Kanban to software development.
 After applying Kanban to his work at Corbis and Microsoft, he published a book called Kanban: Successful Evolutionary Change for Your Technology Business.
-And today, many software development teams still use Kanban to manage their everyday work.

 Kanban is popular in the IT industry because it focuses on incremental improvement.
 When teams are working on large-scale deliverables, it’s impossible to get everything done within scope and on time without checking in on progress every day.
 The Kanban framework enables teams to break big chunks of work into smaller, more manageable pieces and watch their tasks move through the workflow.
 At the same time, they can easily catch blockers as they arise — instead of at the very end of a project.